-The Wi-Fi Smart Dimmer Module 150W is an in-wall push-button dimmer switch sold as white-label and by various brands e.g., Moes, MoesHouse MS-105, HomCloud, Malmbergs, TOOGOO, Baakey, …
+The Wi-Fi Smart Dimmer Module 150W is an in-wall push-button dimmer switch, manufactured by Aihomestyle Co LTD and sold as white-label QS-WiFi-D01-TRIAC and also by various brands e.g., Moes, MoesHouse MS-105, HomCloud, Malmbergs, TOOGOO, Baakey, …

 Art.
 No. QS-WIFI-D01-TRIAC

 - Trailing-Edge Phase Dimmer, definitely not TRIAC but Power MOSFET driven

 - for dimmable LED light bulbs, dimmable power supplies, incandescent/halogen bulbs,…

 - Smart Wi-Fi Push-Button Dimmer Module